 Hammered dulcimer sizes are often described by the number of notes on each bridge.
-For example, a 12/11 dulcimer has 12 courses of strings on the treble bridge and 11 courses on the bass bridge, which translates to about 2½ octaves of overall range.
-Most commonly, dulcimers have two bridges, but some instruments have a third, often on the left-hand side, that extends the range lower than the bass bridge.
-We call this one the superbass bridge, and sometimes you hear those instruments referred to as extended range dulcimers because it's a way to add more low notes without increasing the size of the body.
-When you see three numbers (like 16/15/8), the smallest number refers to the superbass bridge.
+For example, a 16/15 dulcimer has 16 courses of strings on the treble bridge and 15 courses on the bass bridge, which translates to about 3 octaves of overall range.
+Most basic dulcimers have two bridges - a treble bridge and a bass bridge - but some instruments have a third bridge, often on the left-hand side, that extends the range lower than the bass bridge.
+We call this one the super bass bridge, and it's represented by a third number, as in 16/15/8.

 One of the major factors in a dulcimer’s price is the material that the soundboard and back are made of.
 Our less expensive models have soundboards and backs made of laminated Finland birch, which is basically plywood (but the highest grade available), and comes in ready-to-cut sheet form.
 This saves a lot of time over solid wood soundboards, which come to us in the form of 2-inch thick sapele slabs that go through many steps of milling, gluing and sanding before becoming part of a dulcimer.